Student Behavior Policy

 Academic Integrity

-St. Thomas Aquinas Academy expects all students to abide by ethical academic standards.
+LIVE CLASS ACADEMIC INTEGRITY POLICY: St. Thomas Aquinas Academy expects all students to abide by ethical academic standards.
 Academic dishonesty—including plagiarism, cheating or copying the work of another, using unauthorized technology—is strictly prohibited.
 Plagiarism is to commit literary theft; to steal the ideas or words of someone else and pass them off as one’s own ideas or words.
 When you use someone else’s words, you must put quotation marks around them and give the writer or speaker credit by citing the source.
 Even when you revise or paraphrase the words of someone else, you must give the author credit for the ideas.
-All academic dishonesty will be documented and brought to the attention of the student's teaching-parents.
+Academic dishonesty will be documented and brought to the attention of the student's teaching-parents.
 Repeat violations will result in the cancellation, without refund, of any advisor grading services.
+The window to submit an assignment is not extended because of violations of the academic integrity policy; the student asked to re-do an essential, starred assignment will need to restart the assignment from scratch and submit it to his or her parents for review and grading.
+See the General Academic Integrity Policy (included below) for what to do about a plagiarized work sample.

 Academic Calendar